 King Louen Leoncoeur

-- Killed Off for Real: After narrowly surviving his defeat at the hands of his bastard son Mallobaude, he dies leading Bretonnian knights to the defense of Altdorf...but then the Lady of the Lake ascends him to godhood.
+- Character Death: After narrowly surviving his defeat at the hands of his bastard son Mallobaude, he dies leading Bretonnian knights to the defense of Altdorf...but then the Lady of the Lake ascends him to godhood.

 - Holy Is Not Safe: His blood has been blessed by the Lady of the Lake and a Greater Daemon of Nurgle is killed by Louen's holy blood soaking into its body.